-PRINCIPLES AND RECOMM MENDATIONS COMPLY (YES/NO) EXPLANATION Principle 1: Lay solid foundation ons for management and oversight Recommendation 1.1 A listed entity should have and of which sets out the respective role responsibilities of the board, the management; and includes a des matters expressly reserved to the delegated to management. es and chair and cription of those YES The Company has adopted a Board Charter which complies with the guidelines prescribed by the ASX Corporate Governance Council.
+PRINCIPLES AND RECOMMENDATIONS COMPLY (YES/NO) EXPLANATION Principle 1: Lay solid foundations for man agement and d oversight Recommendation 1.1 A listed entity should have and disclose a charter which sets out the respective roles and responsibilities of the board, the chair and management; and includes a description of those matters expressly reserved to the board and those delegated to management.
+YES The Company has adopted a Board Charter which complies with the guidelines prescribed by the ASX Corporate Governance Council.
 A copy of the Company's Board Charter is available on the Company's website.

-Recommendation 1.2 A listed entity should: (a) undertake appropriate appointing a person, or security holders a candid director; and (b) provide security holders information relevant t whether or not to elect or putting forward to ate for election, as a s with all material o a decision on YES (a) The Nomination Committee (the function of which is currently performed by the full Board) is responsible for the selection and appointment of members of the Board.
+PRINCIPLES AND RECOMMENDATIONS COMPLY (YES/NO) EXPLANATION Recommendation 1.2 Alisted entity should: (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and (b) provide security holders with all material information relevant to a decision on whether or not to elect or re-elect a director.
+YES (a) The Nomination Committee (the function of which is currently performed by the full Board) is responsible for the selection and appointment of members of the Board.
 The Company's Nomination Committee Charter requires the Nomination Committee to undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a Director.
-During the financial year the Company undertook appropriate checks prior to putting forward Mr Andreas Gedeon, Mr Jason Bednar and Mr Ross McKay as candidates for election as Directors of the Company. (b) All material information relevant to the decision on whether or not to elect or re-elect the above directors was provided to security holders via the Notice of Meeting prior to any general meeting at which a resolution to elect or re-elect a Director will be voted on.
-Recommendation 1.3 A listed entity should have a wriwith each director and senior exert the terms of their appointment.
+During the financial year the Company undertook appropriate checks prior to putting forward Mr Andreas Gedeon, Mr Jason Bednar and Mr Ross McKay as candidates for election as Directors of the Company. (b) All material information relevant to the decision on whether or not to elect or reelect the above directors was provided to security holders via the Notice of Meeting prior to any general meeting at which a resolution to elect or re-elect a Director will be voted on.
+Recommendation 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
 NO The Company is in the process of formalising the terms and conditions of the appointments of its senior executives into formal written agreements.
-Recommendation 1.4 The company secretary of a lister accountable directly to the board on all matters to do with the pro- the board. l, through the chair, YES The Board Charter outlines the roles, responsibility and accountability of the Company Secretary.
-The Company Secretary is accountable directly to the Board, through the chair, on all matters to do with the proper functioning of the Board. achieving gender d (ii) to assess annually rd: le objectives for iversity; and both the objectives ogress in achieving summary or it; and PARTIALLY (a) The Company has adopted a Diversity Policy however, given the current size of the Company, the Board has determined that the benefits of the initiatives recommended by the ASX Corporate Governance Council in this regard are disproportionate to the costs involved in the implementation of such strategies.
-Accordingly, the Board has elected to adopt a tiered approach to the implementation of its Diversity Policy which is relative to the size of the Company and its workforce.
-The Company's policy provides: Where the Company employs 20 or more employees, the Board undertakes to adopt
+Recommendation 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the YES The Board Charter outlines the roles, responsibility and accountability of the Company Secretary.
+The Company Secretary is accountable directly to the Board, through the chair, on all matters to do with the proper functioning of the Board.